isomerpages/nlb-learning/_communities/Explore LearnX Communities.md

 </div>

 <hr>
-## **Featured learning communities**
+<h3 class="margin--top--none margin--bottom--lg"><b>Featured learning communities</b></h3>

 <div class="row is-multiline">
   <div class="col is-half-tablet padding--bottom--lg">
     <img src="/images/communities-chatbot-learning-1.jpg" alt="Chatbot Learning Community">
     <div class="margin--top--lg">
-      <h5 class="margin--top--md margin--bottom--md"><b>Chatbot Learning Community</b></h5>
+      <h5 class="margin--top--sm margin--bottom--sm"><b>Chatbot Learning Community</b></h5>
-      <p class="margin--top--md margin--bottom--md">This community was created in partnership with ai4impact for anyone and everyone interested in chatbot technology.
+      <p class="margin--top--sm margin--bottom--sm">This community was created in partnership with ai4impact for anyone and everyone interested in chatbot technology.
 The first challenge was to create a Librarian Chatbot to recommend books to NLB’s patrons.
 Participants were supported with virtual masterclasses, DIY coding crash course and even a helpline on Telegram where they could brainstorm solutions with the entire community.</p>
-      <p class="margin--top--md margin--bottom--md">Check out chatbots developed by our community <a href="#">here</a>.</p>
+      <p class="margin--top--sm margin--bottom--sm">Check out chatbots developed by our community <a href="#">here</a>.</p>
     </div>
   </div>
   <div class="col is-half-tablet padding--bottom--lg">
     <img src="/images/communities-chatbot-learning-1.jpg" alt="Chatbot Learning Community">
     <div class="margin--top--lg">
-      <h5 class="margin--top--md margin--bottom--md"><b>Chatbot Learning Community</b></h5>
+      <h5 class="margin--top--sm margin--bottom--sm"><b>Chatbot Learning Community</b></h5>
-      <p class="margin--top--md margin--bottom--md">This community was created in partnership with ai4impact for anyone and everyone interested in chatbot technology.
+      <p class="margin--top--sm margin--bottom--sm">This community was created in partnership with ai4impact for anyone and everyone interested in chatbot technology.
 The first challenge was to create a Librarian Chatbot to recommend books to NLB’s patrons.
 Participants were supported with virtual masterclasses, DIY coding crash course and even a helpline on Telegram where they could brainstorm solutions with the entire community.</p>
-      <p class="margin--top--md margin--bottom--md">Check out chatbots developed by our community <a href="#">here</a>.</p>
+      <p class="margin--top--sm margin--bottom--sm">Check out chatbots developed by our community <a href="#">here</a>.</p>
     </div>
   </div>
 </div>